nugaalcapital/nugaalcapital.github.io/_posts/2024-07-28-Looking-Into-Bitcoin-Mining-In-Ethiopia.md

-# Looking into Bitcoin mining with simulation
+# Looking into Bitcoin mining using simulation

+*Warning: This post is actively undergoing changes and does not constitute financial advice*

 # Opportunity